 Abandoned wells can pose a threat of contaminating the aquifer below by providing a direct channel.
 Contaminants that enter the well directly reach into the aquifer with no opportunity for natural filtration by soils or geologic material.
 Older wells may be particularly vulnerable since they often have been inadequately sealed or may have a deteriorated well casing.
 Texas law makes the landowner responsible for plugging abandoned wells and liable for any water contamination or injury.
 To find more information about well plugging you can visit the Texas Groundwater Protection Committee’s website .

 POSGCD offers Grants to help a landowner pay for plugging a well.
-The District will pay 75% of the cost to plug up to a total District expense of $1,000.
-The owner may use “in kind” services to account for their 25%.
+The District will pay 100% of the cost to plug up to a total District expense of $2,500.
 For more information on the District’s Grant Program click here.

 There are several resources for well owners to ensure utmost care is taken of the well.
 The Texas Well Owners Network provides an abundant amount of resources and also holds sessions across the state.
 Check their website for more information and see if they will be in the area.

-If you have concerns of contamination in your well, or would like to take protective measures, call the office for assistance or follow safety measures outlined below.
+If you have concerns of contamination in your well, or would like to take protective measures, call the office for assistance or follow these safety measures.